 The D grade.
 A D is the closest you can get before it gets scrapped.
 Do you want a really cheap TV that will go out in your garage, hang it on the wall in the barn, or let the kids watch cartoons on it?
 These TV's have some significant screen blemish.
 This is typically a crack, a line, or a spot.
 Screen blemishes are beyond reasonable repair, so we don't suggest trying to fix it.
 But if you just need a big TV for a rarely used space, this might be your bet.
 We have Vizio 50" TV's for as little $125 for the D grade.

-In Eastland Shopping Center (Just east of Eastland Four Theater)
+In Eastland Shopping Center (Just north of Bob Loftis furniture)